 The group of Wakatobi Islands is a collective name for the four islands that make up a mini-archipelago in South Sulawesi and consists of Wangi-Wangi, Kaledupa, Tomia, and Binongko.

-This underwater paradise is still an unknown destination in Southeast, and It’s not easy to travel there, but totally worth it.
+This underwater paradise is still an unknown destination in the Southeast, and It’s not easy to travel there, but totally worth it.
 There are plenty of things to do in Wakatobi, and, if you are an average swimmer without a diving certification, no worries you can enjoy the island too.
-Stay Wakatobi 3 days for your first trip, time enough to explore some islands, enjoy nature, learn about their culture and fall in love.
+Stay in Wakatobi 3 days for your first trip, time enough to explore some islands, enjoy nature, learn about their culture and fall in love.

 The islands are also part of the larger Wakatobi National Park, which has been formed to preserve the diversity of marine life here, and you can also enjoy trekking around the islands as well as snorkeling or swimming.

 You’ll have to go through Bali to get to the Wakatobi Islands, but a long travel is well worth a visit to an unspoiled paradise beach that most tourists will never see.

 Wakatobi Resort is a dive resort in southeastern Sulawesi, Indonesia.
 In a tranquil island setting far from crowds and cities, with no other divers for at least 100 miles, Wakatobi seamlessly blends five-star amenities and civilized comforts with a pristine natural environment; a pairing that has secured its reputation as one of the world’s finest diving and snorkeling destinations.

 The more than 600 Indonesian islands named Raja Ampati Islands